DefangLabs/samples/samples/noco/README.md

 # NocoDB

 This sample demosntrates how to deploy a Nocodb instance with Defang.
-It takes you to the Nocodb web page for signups and registration.
+It takes you to the Nocodb web page for registration.

 ## Prerequisites